totaloncue/guides/nextjs/nextjs_overview.md

 1. Add global CSS files by importing into '\_app.js'
    1. Cannot import global CSS anywhere else
    1. Can place global CSS file anywhere and use any name
-   1. Reco: top-level 'styles' dir with 'global.css' inside
+   1. Recommendation: top-level 'styles' dir with 'global.css' inside

 ## Pre-rendering